 Situation

-Organizations invest in process redesign, new technology, and training programs — then watch improvement initiatives stall at the same point every time.
-The process was right.
-The tools were adequate.
-The training was completed.
-And yet the organization reverted.
+Organizations invest in process redesign, new technology, and training programs, yet some improvement initiatives still stall at the same familiar point.
+The process may be sound.
+The tools may be adequate.
+The training may be complete.
+The remaining variable is often cultural.

-Culture is not values on a wall.
-It is what your organization does when the situation is inconvenient and no one is watching.
-It is the operating system that runs beneath every initiative, strategy, and policy.
+Culture is the behavior an organization repeats when the situation is inconvenient, urgent, or imperfectly understood.
+It is the operating system beneath every initiative, strategy, and policy.

 Where Culture Becomes Visible